ducakar/TextureReplacer/README.md

 * set personalised head and suit textures for selected Kerbals,
 * set persistent random head and suit textures for other Kerbals,
 * set helmet visor texture,
+* enable (fake) visor reflections,
 * spawn Kerbals in IVA suit without helmet and jetpack in breathable atmosphere,
-* enable simple (fake) reflections,
 * generate missing mipmaps for PNG and JPEG model textures (to fix a KSP bug),
 * compress uncompressed textures from `GameData/` and reduce RAM usage and
 * change bilinear texture filter to trilinear to improve mipmap quality.

 Special thanks to:
+* rbray89 who contributed a reflective visor shader and for TextureCompressor (a.k.a.
+Active Texture Management) and Visual Enhancements where some code has been borrowed from,
 * Tingle for Universe Replacer; studying his code helped me a lot while developing this plugin,
-* rbray89 for TextureCompressor (a.k.a.
-Active Memory Reduction Mod) and Visual Enhancements where some code has been borrowed from,
-* Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections in Unity and
+* Razchek and Starwaster for Reflection Plugin where I learnt how to implement reflections,
-* therealcrow999 for testing and benchmarking this plugin.
+* therealcrow999 for testing and benchmarking this plugin,
+* Proot, Green Skull and others for making texture packs for this plugin and
+* Sylith and scart91 for giving others permissions to make derivates of their texture packs.

 Instructions